 - Wait till the process gets completed.

 Now, launch the game.
-It will start downloading the missing files automatically.
-After the download process gets completed, check if the error is occurring again or not.
+It will automatically start downloading the missing files.
+After the download completes, check whether the error occurs again.

 3] Verify the integrity of the game files

-This solution is for the users who have installed the Call of Duty: Warzone game from the Steam Client.
+This solution is for users who have installed Call of Duty: Warzone from the Steam Client.
 Verify the integrity of the game files and see if this fixes the problem.
 To do so, go through the following instructions:

 - Open the Steam Client and go to Library.